raspberrypilearning/mood-board/en/step_5.md

 --- task ---

 **Test:** Check that you are happy with the way your mood board looks.
 Don't feel that you have to use lots of different effects.
-Remeber &mdash; sometimes less is more!
+Remember &mdash; sometimes less is more!

 --- /task ---